WHAT IS FROZEN SHOULDER?

 - Recent shoulder injury: Any shoulder injury or surgery that results in the need to keep the shoulder from moving.

-- Diabetes: Having diabetes increases the chance of having frozen shoulder.
+- Diabetes: Having diabetes increases the chance of having a frozen shoulder.

-- Other health diseases and conditions: Includes stroke, hypothyroidism (underactive thyroid gland), hyperthyroidism (overactive thyroid gland), parkinson’s disease and heart disease.
+- Other health diseases and conditions: Include stroke, hypothyroidism (underactive thyroid gland), hyperthyroidism (overactive thyroid gland), Parkinson's disease, and heart disease.

 If left untreated, frozen shoulder may cause: